crahal/replicating_smith_and_dorling/README.md

 #### Funding

-Financial Support was also gratefully received from the Leverhulme Trust for the Leverhulme Centre for Demographic Science (grant RC-2018-003), Nuffield College, and from the Health Foundation.
+Financial Support was also gratefully received from the Leverhulme Trust for the Leverhulme Centre for Demographic Science (grant RC-2018-003), Nuffield College, and from the Health Foundation (REAL Demand Unit).